privet-kitty/dufy/README.md

 The path of the local projects is holded in `ql:*local-project-directories*`.

-If you want to use ASDF without quicklisp, you should put the Dufy directory to an appropriate location and do `(asdf:load-system :dufy)`.
+If you want to use ASDF without quicklisp, you should put the directory of Dufy to an appropriate location and do `(asdf:load-system :dufy)`.

 # Usage
 ## Basics

-The fundamental color space of Dufy is CIE XYZ: There are `xyz-to-` and `-to-xyz` converters for all other color spaces.
+The fundamental color space of Dufy is CIE XYZ (Illuminant D65): There are `xyz-to-` and `-to-xyz` converters for all other color spaces.
 Every converter function just receives numbers and returns a list of numbers:

     * (dufy:lab-to-xyz 48.26 -28.84 -8.475)
     => (0.11617539329731778d0 0.1699996724486797d0 0.23092502506058624d0)